tapir-test/tapir-extensions/README.md

-The UI Test Extensions project contains various extensions for the tapir Test framework.
+The rapit project contains various unofficial extensions for the tapir Test framework.